Akselera Tech

 Default #4: Location Targeting — "Presence or Interest"

-Michael Marlin Jr. of Marlin SEM illustrates the cost: "Your ad could appear to someone searching for an attorney in New York simply because they recently researched hotels in Philly."
-With attorney CPCs exceeding $100 per click, one mislocated click is extremely costly.
+Michael Marlin Jr. of Marlin SEM puts a number on it: "Your ad could appear to someone searching for an attorney in New York simply because they recently researched hotels in Philly."
+Attorney CPCs exceed $100 per click.

 • Enter specific cities, zip codes, or set a radius around your business